Nick’s Wine

 Core Design Flows

-• Keeping onboarding short and concise was paramount during the design process.
+• Keeping onboarding short and concise was paramount during the design process to avoid user falloff.

 • The questions needed to be easy to understand and quick enough to answer to propel users directly into the site.